xxxzc/xps15-9570-macos/README.md

 As for SmUUID, **please use your Windows system UUID**: run  `wmic csproduct get UUID` in CMD, because OpenCore will use SystemUUID you set in OC/config.plist to boot Windows.

+### Touchpad

+You have two way to use touchpad:

+1. GPIO pinning mode with SSDT-TPDX.aml

+   1~2% kernel_task cpu usage in idle but cause 10~30% cpu usage when using it

+2. Polling mode without SSDT-TPDX.aml

+   10~15% kernel_task cpu usage at any time

 ### FHD Display

 If you are using FHD(1080p) display, you may want to enable font smoothing: